-Currently staring in Hamilton and sharing the title role with the show’s creator Lin Manuel Miranda, Javier Muñoz has had the great honor to perform the role for both the President of the United States and the First Lady.
-This is Javier’s second venture with Lin Manuel as he was also part of both the off Broadway and Broadway companies of In The Heights and the first to take over the role of Usnavi after Lin Manuel’s departure.
+Currently staring in Hamilton in the title role, Javier Muñoz has had the great honor to perform the role for both former President Barack Obama and First Lady Michelle Obama.
+This is Javier’s second venture with Lin-Manuel Miranda as he was also part of both the off Broadway and Broadway companies of In The Heights and the first to take over the role of Usnavi after Lin-Manuel’s departure.
 Other selected credits: The Porch (Ziad) at Altered Stages; Venice (Venice) at Center Theatre Group; Two Gentlemen of Verona (a rock opera) (Proteus) at Shakespeare Theatre of DC; Oregon Shakespeare Festival’s Richard III (Dorset) and Into The Woods (The Baker).

 The Talkhouse will be continuing our series of live podcasts at the new Samsung 837 space in New York (837 Washington Street) on Wednesday, March 23, with Javier Muñoz of Hamilton and John Cameron Mitchell of Hedwig and the Angry Inch.
 If you’re in New York, you can come down and watch the two converse from 11 a.m. to 1 p.m. (we also heard tell of free pastries and coffee).
 For those of you elsewhere, keep an eye on the Talkhouse — we’ll be posting the podcast soon.
 In the meantime, let Muñoz tell you how he feels about the impending talk below.